Submission Preparation Checklist

 - a Word or RTF document containing the text;

-- Tiff or EPS files for the illustrations.
+- Tiff or EPS files for the illustrations (less than 30MB in size for submission).

 The "text" file must be separated from the "image" files.
-Illustration files too large to be transferred during the submission process (exceeding 8Mo) must be transmitted via a file transfer server.
-The link where the illustration files are must be indicated in the metadata.
+Illustration files too large to be transferred during the submission process (exceeding 30Mo) must be transmitted via a file transfer server.
+The link where the illustration files are must be indicated in the "Comments for the Editor".

 -